RN97/RN97/README.md

 - 👋 Hi, I’m @RN97 (Rohit Nair)
-- 👀 I’m interested in Computer Systems and Archtecture, Security and ML
+- 👀 I’m interested in Computer Systems, Computer Archtecture, Security and ML
 - 🌱 I’m a Graduate from Carnegie Mellon University
 - 📫 How to reach me -> rohitnair2297@gmail.com